WHAT CAUSES GLAZE TO CRACKLE ON POTTERY?

 WHAT ARE CRACKLE GLAZES?

-Crackle Glazes are often a network of lines or cracks in the fired glazed surface.
+Crackle Glazes are often a network of lines or cracks in the fired-glazed surface.
 As earlier said, it occurs when a glaze is under tension.
 A craze pattern can develop immediately after removal from the kiln or years later.
-Some pottery pieces’ craze/crackle more or less than other pottery pieces depending on the clay body or glaze ratio/ lot, pottery usage and exposure to extreme temperature, etc. As said earlier, crazing is deemed to be a glazing defect, but it can be corrected.
-It can be corrected by reducing the difference in the expansion of the glaze or switching to a higher expansion clay body.
+Some pottery pieces craze/crackle more or less than other pottery pieces depending on the clay body or glaze ratio/ lot, pottery usage exposure to extreme temperatures, etc. As said earlier, crazing is deemed to be a glazing defect, but it can be corrected.
+It can be corrected by reducing the difference in the expansion of the glaze or switching to a higher-expansion clay body.

 Before we talk about the recipe for a great glaze crackle, let’s take some time to discuss the constituents of a glaze.
 You will need to know the elements of a glaze to understand the way to make an amazing crackle glaze for your pottery.